-- Specifically mentioning people with disabilities and Deaf people in agency's public outreach brochure or social media accounts. - Including efforts to increase agency's accessibility for people with disabilities and Deaf people in agency's strategic plan. - Having an internal committee or work group focused on enhancing the agency's response to domestic and sexual violence against people with disabilities and Deaf people. - Having a client non-discrimination policy that explicitly includes disability status.
+- Specifically mentioning people with disabilities and Deaf people in agency's public outreach brochure or social media accounts. - Including efforts to increase agency's accessibility for people with disabilities and Deaf people in agency's strategic plan. - Having an internal committee or work group focused on enhancing the agency's response to domestic violence against people with disabilities and Deaf people. - Having a client non-discrimination policy that explicitly includes disability status.

-Specifically including domestic and sexual violence against people with disabilities and Deaf individuals among its priorities reaffirms a dual agency's commitment to addressing this issue and can spur it to dedicate the resources necessary to build its capacity to serve these communities.
-It signals to staff and volunteers that serving members of these communities is central to the agency's mission and empowers them to tailor both their sexual assault and domestic violence services to meet the needs of people with disabilities and Deaf people.
+Specifically including people with disabilities and Deaf individuals among its priorities reaffirms a domestic violence agency's commitment to addressing this issue and can spur it to dedicate the resources necessary to build its capacity to serve these communities.
+It signals to staff and volunteers that serving members of these communities is central to the agency's mission and empowers them to tailor their services to meet the needs of people with disabilities and Deaf people.
 Specifically naming these communities in public materials, such as outreach brochures and client policies, communicates to members of these communities a commitment to serve them and confirms that the agency can meet their access and communication needs.